javipolo/openshift-oci-capi-autoscaling/README.md

 ```

 - Patch cluster-autoscaler-operator to
-  - Set a custom image that exports CAPI_GROUP and CAPI_VERSION env vars to cluster-autoscaler
+  - Use a custom container image
   - Set CAPI_GROUP to the generic CAPI version
-  - Set a custom cluster-autoscaler image to be used (it's just a build of current main branch of https://github.com/openshift/kubernetes-autoscaler)
+  - Set a custom cluster-autoscaler container image to be used
 ```
 oc patch deployment cluster-autoscaler-operator \
   -n openshift-machine-api \